Kelley-Roosevelts Asiatic Expedition: Recounting the expedition

 The lure of exploration through one of the few remaining corners of the world, which is little known, the Chinese-Tibetan frontier, brought 3,000 persons to the Field Museum yesterday to hear Kermit Roosevelt.
 Only half of that number heard his lecture, a line of more than 1,500 being turned away when the auditorium was filled to capacity.
 Slides and motion pictures showed how the William V. Kelley-Roosevelt party abandoned their pack and riding animals and went on foot over mountain passes as high as 17,100 feet in what they thought would be a futile effort to kill a giant panda.
 Mr. Roosevelt and his brother, Col. Theodore Roosevelt, finally shot one of the animals, which will be placed on exhibit in the museum here.
 The natives of the nearby village in Lololand, between Tibet and China, held purification rites after the party had shot their prize and taken it through the village.
 The panda is considered a semi-divinity, and is never killed by the natives.

 Kermit and Ted Roosevelt recounted their experiences in their book Trailing the Giant Panda.
 Part of Suydam Cutting's 1940 book The Fire Ox and Other Years deals with the Kelley-Roosevelts expedition.

+The confirmation that the giant panda existed set off a flurry of Western expeditions in the 1930s by big-game hunters, with the goal of acquiring panda skins and stealing cubs for display in American zoos.
+By the late 1930s, the panda was nearly extinct.
+The Roosevelt brothers became deeply regretful of their part in the panda's demise and began arguing for reformed attitudes and practices in the scientific community.
+Kermit became president of the Audubon Society, where he worked for preservation practices.